Skip to Content

 What organizations work on the conservation of California Condor?

 There are many organizations working on these species conservation.
-The California Condor Recovery Program, the Peregrine Fund, the Ventana Wildlife Society, and International Fund for Animal Welfare are just a few of the institutions that work to conserve condors.
+The California Condor Recovery Program, the Peregrine Fund, the Ventana Wildlife Society, and the San Diego Zoo Wildlife Alliance are just a few of the institutions that work to conserve condors.

 Why did Europeans shoot at California Condors when they first arrived in California?